cb-ci/ci-hahs/README.md

 > ./upgradeController.sh -c team-ebs-controller1  -e 0

-* Once the script is done, got to CJOC UI and delete the Controller.
- * * The original volume with JENKINS_HOME (EBS,RWO) will retain (see retain policy)
+# Final steps
-* Then recreate the Controller in CJOC with the same name.
-Ensure that the storage class in CJOC Controller config screen is pointing to an efs storage class before you start the new Controller
+* delete the Controller in CJOC and recreate it with the same name- Ensure efs-sc is applied in provisioning config
-* CB CasC might help to avoid the manual steps
-* Once the Controller is up again it should have the data from the previous EBS JENKINS_HOME volume
+* for example you can use CasC: see  ./scripts/createController/README.md (./scripts/createController/README.md)
+* Then enable HA on the controller